 Monday, 9 April marks the official closing of the 2018 harvest here at De Toren Private Cellar.
 This season was once again a marvellous opportunity to observe how complex Mother Nature is in all her workings.

 In many senses the vintage challenged our understanding of how multifaceted the soil-plant-atmosphere continuum is.
 Especially when it came to the moisture levels of the soil, which was fairly lower than the previous seasons.
 The little rainfall we had did unfortunately not succeed in saturating the soil water profile.
 The stringent water restrictions throughout the Western Cape soon followed this dry winter and as a result our allowance was reduced to a mere 30% of our normal allocation, dedicated to irrigating our vineyards.
 The only way to succeed was to adapt.
 Fortunately, we made provision for this very situation.
 More than a year ago already, we started conceptualising a very concise strategy, planning everything very methodically, down to the very last detail.
-(Click here to read my previous article on our Drought Strategy)
+(Read my previous article on our Drought Strategy)

 The general temperature rise during the beginning to mid of February was another concern.
 Miraculously, like time and time again, nature provided and the season turned during these last two weeks of February.
 Daytime temperatures became mild to cool, we even had 30mm of rain which helped a little in alleviating the strain on our vines a little, and we also had daily dew on the leaves due to the cold evenings.
 These conditions culminated in a perfect scenario for that final accumulation of berry phenolics and berry concentration across all our cultivars.
-(For more info on the influencing seasonal factors, click here to read my 2018 Vintage Update)
+(For more info on the influencing seasonal factors, read my 2018 Vintage Update)

 Herewith an overview of each individual cultivar from the 2018 harvest: